volab/IoT_EPS/_1_userDoc/source/hardDev.rst

 But when I program a new component with the design that site on my hard drive, I can't obtain a functional one.

-The ATtniy programmed work @1200bds when I set 1MHz for ATTiny in ARDUINO IDE
+The ATtiny programmed work @1200bds when I set 1MHz for ATTiny in ARDUINO IDE

 I decide to conduct more test en check the size of the bit on serial.
 Short explain: in the design there is a special lib for serial that it is more lower than the official one but manually tuned.

-fisrt test : with the functional one (the master) check on oscillo the serial bit duration.
+First test : with the functional one (the master) check on oscillo the serial bit duration.

-bit size 102us (putty @9600 bd works perfectly)
+Bit size 102us (putty @9600 bd works perfectly)

 Test program with  8MHz as cpu clock in ADUINO IDE : Serial comm is at 1200 bauds but timer1s is about 6s duration !